yahavb/ubiquitous-octo-spoon/README.md

 We use a synthetic data source that was uploaded in advance to S3 that indicates player event metrics.
 The dataset also includes spatiotemporal data events denoted by `latitude` and `longitude`.

-We start with (1) partitioning the data into fixed data chunks using the [Python boto3 library](https://boto3.readthedocs.io/en/latest/reference/services/kinesis.html), and (2) streaming the data to a Kinesis Stream.
+We start with (1) partitioning the data into fixed data chunks using the [Python boto3 library](https://boto3.readthedocs.io/en/latest/reference/services/kinesis.html), and (2) streaming the data to a Kinesis Data Stream.
 Finally, we provision a Kinesis Data Firehose for continuous collection, transformation, and loading the streamed data into Kinesis Data Analytics that uses pre-defined `HOTSPOT` function for player hotspot detection.

 ## The Data Flow
 ![alt text](https://github.com/yahavb/ubiquitous-octo-spoon/blob/master/data-flow.png)

 We use the [Python boto3 library](https://boto3.readthedocs.io/en/latest/reference/services/kinesis.html) to `put` simulated streaming payload into Kinesis Data Stream.
 To start the simulation, we deployed the script [stream-simu.py](https://github.com/yahavb/ubiquitous-octo-spoon/blob/master/stream-simu.py) as a container in [ECS](https://aws.amazon.com/ecs/).
 Ideally, the simulation script would run using AWS Lambda Function.
 However, stream-simu.py writes to the OS filesystem when reading files from S3.
 AWS Lambda does not allow writes to files during function execution.

+The Kinesis Data Stream endpoint continuously capture and temporarily store real-time data and the Kinesis Analytics application continuously read and process data from streaming sources in real-time.

 ## The Setup Process
 The continouos hotspot detection system comprises of four main components:
 * Configure and run a Kinesis Data Stream - `ubiquitous-octo-spoon-stream`
 * Write data to the stream using simulated streaming from many players [stream-simu.py](https://github.com/yahavb/ubiquitous-octo-spoon/blob/master/stream-simu.py).
-* Configure and run Kinesis Data Firehose delivery system - `ubiquitous-octo-spoon-delivery`
 * Configure and run Kinesis Data Analytics for hotspot detection - `ubiquitous-octo-spoon-stream-app`

 ### Create Kinesis Data Stream